McDonnell Douglas F-4 Phantom II: Legacy

-The F-4 Phantom II is widely regarded as an iconic aircraft of post-WWII military aviation, celebrated for its versatility, performance, and distinctive design.
-With its bold lines and commanding presence, the Phantom earned deep respect for its performance, adaptability, and symbolic weight across generations of pilots and enthusiasts.
-Its long service life and widespread use in multiple roles have cemented its status as a symbol of military aviation.
+The F-4 Phantom II's long service life and widespread use in multiple roles have cemented its status as a symbol of military aviation.
 With 5,195 Phantom II aircraft produced over more than 20 years in multiple variants, the F-4 achieved huge commercial success as the best-selling supersonic fighter in U.S. history.
 It currently remains the latest, and final aircraft model to produce "ace-status" for a member of any branch of the United States armed forces.